 This song always makes me think of very young children dressed up as shepherds and angels, but it is always a pleasure to play!
 When I offer this song to my students, I frequently say apologetically, "This is kind of a baby song..." and then am surprised, again, when they jump on it!
 It does have an irresistably sweet melody.
 Here is the Middle C sheet for free Christmas sheet music "Away in a Manger".

-The rhythm of this Middle C version is simplified -- no dotted notes -- but if your student knows this melody already, they won't be able to HELP playing the dotted rhythm!
+The rhythm of the Middle C version is simplified -- no dotted notes -- but if your student knows this melody already, they won't be able to HELP playing the dotted rhythm!
 If you wish to remind them of the true rhythm, just add dots and flags to the appropriate notes to make them look right.

 I have put chord symbols above each measure where the chords change.
 This was at the request of one of my students who wished to play a duet at church with a friend, and only needed the chord symbols to figure out some kind of secondo part.
 (If we'd had this sheetmusic in hand at her lesson, I might have made her figure out the chords on her own and write them in.
 It's just the three main chords plus -- my own preference -- the Dm chord.)
 Be aware that when you play a duet, the primo part will almost always be performed an octave higher than it is written.